|What's The KC Stadium Like?

 |What Is It Like For Visiting Supporters?|

-fans are located in the North Stand End of the ground,
+located in the North East corner of the stadium, where

-where up to 4,000 supporters can be housed, although the
+up to 3,000 supporters can be housed, although the

-normal allocation is half that number.
-The facilities
+initial allocation is half that number.
+This initial

-available are good, plus there is not a bad view of the
+facilities available are good, plus there is an

-little set back from the pitch).
-On the concourse
+are a little set back from the pitch.
+I

 Please note that the stadium has been designated a no standing area, which on the face of it seems a little ridiculous.
 This has led to some unpleasant confrontations between away fans and stewards, so you have been warned.
 Craig Waites a visiting Bradford City fan adds; 'On my last visit I felt the Policing was over the top.
 It was like going back to the 1980's'.
 Owen Robson a visiting West Ham United fan informs me;